xylle/dokuwiki-authssocas/README.md

 authssocas
 ===========

-CAS authentication for dokuwiki using cas attributes
+CAS authentication for DokuWiki using CAS attributes

-All documentation for this plugin can be found at https://www.dokuwiki.org/plugin:authssocas
+All documentation for this plugin can be found at: https://www.dokuwiki.org/plugin:authssocas

-clone this repository as "authssocas" in the plugin directory
+Clone this repository as "authssocas" in the plugin directory.

-If you install this plugin manually, make sure it is installed in lib/plugins/pureldap/ - if the folder is called different it will not work!
+If you install this plugin manually, make sure it is installed in: lib/plugins/authssocas/
+If the folder is named differently, it will not work!

+⚠️ Do not install phpCAS separately — it is already included in the plugin.

 ----
 Copyright (C) Xylle <xylle409@gmail.com>